 - CO 1.
 Generate different signals and sequences and perform mathematical operations on it. - CO 2.
 Explain the principles of system classification, using its characteristics in time and frequency domain representations. - CO 3.
-Express the given time domain signal in frequency domain and explain the respective convergence properties. - CO 4.
-Convolve and correlate different signals. - CO 5.
-Verify the periodicity and aperiodicity of signals.
+Compute response of LTI systems with different Inputs. - CO 4.
+Examine the convolution and correlation of different signals. - CO 5.
+Find the periodicity and aperiodicity of signals.